JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 [//]: # (title: Kotlin Wasm)

 > Kotlin Wasm is [Alpha](components-stability.md).
 > It may be changed at any time.
-You can use it in scenarios before production.
+You can use it in scenarios before using in production.
 We would appreciate your feedback on it in [YouTrack](https://kotl.in/issue).
 >
 > [Join the Kotlin/Wasm community](https://slack-chats.kotlinlang.org/c/webassembly).
 >